Looking for the best place to travel in 2023?

 Right at this time I have a heart for Africa.
 I was in southern Africa twice within the last year and spending time in South Africa, Botswana or Zimbabwe just makes me want to do more travel in the region.

 Botswana in particular has quickly become one of my favorite countries.
-There is something particularly amazing about the Okvango Delta with its herds of Elephants or impala, its lions, its hippos.
+The Okvango Delta, with its herds of elephants or impala, lions, and hippos, is particularly amazing.

 But there is also something different but amazing about the Kalahari Desert or the Makgadikgadi salt pans which are the size of Switzerland.